Shoshie-coding/project-4-cogito-news/README.md

 - **As a User I can easily navigate the website so that I can go from one page to another**
 - **As a Site User I can click on View more to open a post so that I can read what's in it**
 - **As a Site User I can sign up for an account so that I can like posts and create my own posts**
+- **As a Site User I can be informed of the status of my post after creating and updatimg it so that I know if my post was published on the website**
 - **As a Site Admin I can update and delete posts so that I can moderate and website content**
 - **As a Site Admin I can create drafts so that I can finish my writing later**
 - **As a Site Admin I can create a Superuser so that I can manage posts and approve comments**